KHAAdotPK/csv/README.md

 }
 ```

+#### Controlling Parser Behavior with File Formatting
+There is currently a known bug in the CSV parser where, if the input file does not have an empty line at the end, the parser may mistakenly read and process an additional line.
+This issue can be avoided by ensuring that the CSV file is properly formatted.

+To avoid encountering this issue, follow these guidelines:

+- Ensure that the last line of the CSV file is **empty**.
+- The cursor should be positioned at the very **start of the empty line**.

+This file formatting is a temporary workaround to avoid this issue.

 ### License
 This project is governed by a license, the details of which can be located in the accompanying file named 'LICENSE.'
 Please refer to this file for comprehensive information.